 There’s no way to predict the future, so no one can say for sure.
 But, it would be difficult for Dogecoin to overtake Bitcoin as the mainstream cryptocurrency of choice.
 Bitcoin remains dominant as the market leader in the crypto space, and there’s little to indicate that Dogecoin or any of the other altcoins could meaningfully chip away at that advantage.
 At least for the foreseeable future.

 Despite having risen to be among or around the top 10 cryptocurrencies by market cap (depending on the swings in the market), Dogecoin is still a meme coin.
 Don’t forget: It launched as a joke nearly a decade ago, and little has changed since then, other than some celebrity endorsements, and a brief 15 minutes of hype.

 Cryptocurrency traders who want to make a lot of small, frequent transactions may prefer Dogecoin to Bitcoin because of its faster confirmation times and lower fees, but Bitcoin Lightning also works for this purpose.

-By opening a SoFi Invest brokerage account and then setting up a crypto trading account, you can trade Bitcoin, Dogecoin, and other altcoins such as Ethereum, Cardano, or Litecoin.
+By opening a SoFi Invest brokerage account and then setting up a crypto trading account, you can trade Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and Ethereum Classic.
 You can use the app to manage your crypto holdings as well as stocks, exchange-traded funds (ETFs), IPO shares, and more.
-SoFi doesn’t offer a crypto wallet or staking, but you can trade dozens of different types of crypto 24/7 from the convenience and security of the SoFi Invest app on your phone or laptop.
+SoFi doesn’t offer a crypto wallet or staking, but you can trade 22 different types of crypto 24/7 from the convenience and security of the SoFi Invest app on your phone or laptop.

 Is Dogecoin better than Bitcoin in any way?